-Write the list of banking activities, services, requirements, and fees below on the board.
+Write the list of banking activities and services, requirements, and fees below on the board.
 Have students prioritize the list of banking activities and services from what is most to least important for them right now.

 - ATM fees

 - Minimum balance requirement

 - Overdraft fees

-- Technology tools and mobile banking
+- Technology tools & mobile banking

 - Physical locations

 - Direct deposit and whether it eliminates fees

 - Text alert notifications

-Turn and Talk: Have students meet with a partner to share what is most to least important to them and explain why.
+Turn and Talk: Have students meet with a partner to share what is most to least important to them in banking activities and services and have them explain why.

-Managing Your Accounts: Debit Cards, Prepaid Cards, Electronic and Mobile Banking
+Managing Bank Accounts: Debit Cards & Prepaid Cards, Electronic & Mobile Banking

-Share: Explain to students that when a football coach is directing their team toward a win, they choose the players best suited to each play based on the athletes' strengths and weaknesses.
+Share: When football coaches are directing their team toward a win, they choose the players best suited to each play based on the athletes' strengths and weaknesses.

-By the same token, when it comes to choosing among credit cards, debit cards, and prepaid cards; it's good to know their relative strengths.
+By the same token, when it comes to choosing among credit cards, debit cards and prepaid cards, it's good to know their relative strengths.
 Knowing how they work and how best to use them in various spending circumstances lets you tap into the advantages of each without getting penalized.